 Memorials may be made to The Soup Kitchen, 136 South Forest Street, Spartanburg, SC 29306; St. John's Lutheran Church, 415 South Pine Street, Spartanburg, SC 29302; or a charity of one's choice.

 The ONLY AUTHORIZED SOURCE for tickets to the Spartanburg Memorial Auditorium is TICKETMASTER.
-You can purchase your tickets at our box office on Monday-Friday from 9 am-5 pm.
+You can purchase your tickets at our box office on Monday-Friday from 9 am - 3 pm.
 We do not charge a service charge when you purchase from our ticket office.
-You can also purchase tickets through Ticketmaster online at www.ticketmaster.com, in person at Ticketmaster outlets listed on the Ticketmaster website, or by phone by calling Ticketmaster at 1-800-745-3000.
+You can also purchase tickets through Ticketmaster online at www.ticketmaster.com, or from the official Ticketmaster app.

 Please call the box office at (864) 582-8107 if you have any questions!
 Thank you and we look forward to seeing you at the Spartanburg Memorial Auditorium!

 The Spartanburg Memorial Auditorium has a CLEAR BAG POLICY to ensure the safety of all fans.
 Please click here to see details of prohibited items: https://www.crowdpleaser.com/Clear-Bag-Policy